 A little piece of Paris imported into Roland Park, this charming bistro has been a local favorite for more than two decades.
 At Petit Louis Bistro, expect classic French dishes—think cassoulet and boeuf bourguignon—using local ingredients.

 Duck Duck Goose

-Duck Duck Goose, a favored Fell’s Point eatery, takes on classic French bistro fare, but done with a fresh, modern twist.
+Duck Duck Goose, a favored Fell’s Point eatery, takes on classic French bistro fare with a fresh, modern twist.
 Try dishes like honey-roasted duck, served with a cherry reduction, or the pastry-wrapped halibut with scallop mousse and pea puree.

 Taking inspiration from the Basque region, La Cuchara is set in a former mill in Woodberry and features an open kitchen centered around a wood-fire grill that plays a role in producing its traditional asador, or grilled meats and seafood, and its pitxos, which are small bites.

 Restaurante Tio Pepe

 Billed as authentically Spanish, this Baltimore institution in Mount Vernon has been beloved by diners for a half-century.
 Locals love Restaurante Tio Pepe for good reason; the cozy subterranean spot serves up a traditional regional menu that includes classic favorites like gazpacho, tortillas and paella, plus grilled and roasted meats and seafood.